triton-inference-server/server/docs/user_guide/trace.md

 remaining number of traces to be collected.
 In this example Triton will stop tracing more requests after 100 traces are collected.
 Use the `--help` option to get more information.

-In addition to configure trace settings in command line arguments, The user may modify the trace setting when Triton server is running via the trace APIs, more information can be found in [trace protocol](../protocol/extension_trace.md).

 ## Supported Trace Level Option